chipjacks/strava-client/docs/ActivitiesApi.md

 Update Activity

 Updates the given activity that is owned by the authenticated athlete.
+Requires activity:write.
+Also requires activity:read_all in order to update Only Me activities

 ### Example
 ```ruby